ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
     YAK SHAVING:
-        - Tonemap should be created in AppState (can be an argument) and passed down to gamestate and gameui
+        - need to list available tonemap options in help
+        - need to add a proper default gameboy palette

         - Upgrade various cargo deps.
 Known API breakages using wgpu-rs 0.7, and saw a few more in other modules.
 So, upgrade them one-at-a-time.

 TODO: